SamvitJ/samvitj.github.io/blog-source/_posts/2017-08-14-evaluating-startups-2.md

 This is good marketing, but also really does capture the ethos of Silicon Valley.

-This is a criteria that I would intuitively award 5 stars, but that [even investors](https://blog.wealthfront.com/choose-right-job-company/) themselves would warn against overvaluing.
-So I compromised, and gave it 4.5 stars.
+This is a criteria that I would intuitively award 5 points, but that [even investors](https://blog.wealthfront.com/choose-right-job-company/) themselves would warn against overvaluing.
+So I compromised, and gave it 4.5 points.

 Silicon Valley has a hierarchy in its investors.
 The top-tier is generally agreed to consist of: Sequoia, Kleiner Perkins (KPCB), Greylock, Benchmark, Accel, and Andreessen Horowitz.[^1] Other well-known venture firms include General Catalyst, New Enterprise Associates (NEA), and Lightspeed.
 These are the venture capital firms that, in general, attract the best founders, win the best deals, and show the highest returns.